Market Depth Historical Graph

 - Update Sierra Chart to version 1439 or higher.

 - After the update is complete, select Global Settings >> Symbol Settings on the menu.

 - Locate the symbol pattern for the Symbol in the list of symbols, that you want to use the Market Depth Historical Graph study with.

 - Enable the Record Market Depth Data option.

 - Reconnect to the data feed with File >> Disconnect and File >> Connect to Data Feed after altering the Symbol Settings.

-- Go to the chart you want to have the Market Depth Historical Graph study two.
+- Go to the chart you want to add the Market Depth Historical Graph study to.